 So, to get to the point of the title…Despite all of this information, some people like to shame women who like older men as having “daddy issues” (or shame the men who have been in relationships with younger women – like Harrison Ford, Johnny Depp, Donald Trump, etc – for having issues themselves).

-Well, a new study suggests women who date much older men have no “daddy” issues, and have the same type of attachment women in similar-age relationships have.
+Well, a new study suggests women who date much older men have no “daddy” issues, and have the same type of attachment that women in similar-age relationships have.

 I believe that the whole “daddy issues” put down is usually used by older women and younger men who are jealous.
-Older women get jealous because a quality older man isn’t dating them, and younger men are because an older man has taken a younger girl from the dating scene.
+Older women get jealous because a quality older man isn’t dating them, and younger men are because an older man has taken a younger girl from the dating marketplace.

 So, ladies, keep crushing on Johnny Depp and Brad Pitt.
 It’s perfectly natural, and not a reflection on you or your relationship with your dad.
-Although if you are twenty and start dating a ninety-year old, I admit, I might at least give you a slightly shocked look.